Kartik-Nagpal/ISAM-ORASP-dev/README.md

-# isat-phase-one
+# ISAM-ORASP-dev
-Assembly Tree Generation
+Please note that this is LIVE DEVELOPMENT repo and [stable version of this Assembly Planning code is available here](https://github.com/labicon/ORASP-Code).

 # Quick Note
 You can recreate the python environment used to run these files via: